ctalar/EE406/03_design_examples/examples/06_example.md

 % set the gm_ID2 so that VDsatp is not larger than 0.2V gm_ID2 = 10; % gm_ID2 should not drop below 10 S/A

-% search for the largest L2 that enable us to still meet the desired fT
+% search for the largest L2 that enables us to still meet the desired fu
-% (remember: fT = gm1/(Cdd1+Cdd2))
 % sweep L2
 L2 = [min(pch.L):0.01:max(pch.L)];
 gds_ID2 = look_up(pch,'GDS_ID','GM_ID',gm_ID2,'L',L2);